JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 ### ListJobs

-A `ListRequest` will return the client's job history and currently running jobs.
+A `ListRequest` will return the client's job history and jobs currently running.

 No input is required to make this request.